|

 Record" under 29th day of

-5th month Tian Guilin wrote: "The head
+5th month Tian Guilin wrote:

 of the thieves (i.e. Taiping rebels)